-Unplug at Saskatchewan's Newest Provincial Park
+Unplug at Porcupine Hills Provincial Park

 For 37 years my husband’s family has been going to a very special place in Saskatchewan.
 Known affectionately in our family as “Up North”, the Little Swan Subdivision and the nearby Parr Hill Lake Recreation Site holds a very special place in our hearts.
 Located nearly 70km southeast of the Town of Hudson Bay in East Central Saskatchewan, it’s our rustic getaway; a forced vacation from screen time and work calls.